MrGigSolutions/sensors/README.md

   It's possible to test authentication by using the username "johndoe" and password "secret"

+Further note: this was only tested on MacOs with Docker Desktop, so some small tweaks may be needed to test on other operating systems or other container software.

 ## About some shortcuts used in this project
 This project was developed under certain time constraints, and thus some shortcuts were needed.